Suryansh2002/chat-world/README.md

 ## How to run

-You can either use any package manager like npm, pnpm.
+You can any package manager like npm, pnpm.

 **Installing**